HINTS AND TIPS FOR WALK LEADERS

 Just Before Your Walk Day

-It is advisable to walk your route a week or so before the walk day for two main reasons:
+It is advisable to walk your route a week or so before the walk day:

 - To ensure you know the route and will not get lost.